hmngwy/jenny/README.md

 ### Customization

-1. Copy the layout folder and modify the contents to your liking, make sure to retain existing template tags -- remember linebreaks matter
+1. Copy the layout folder and modify the contents to your liking, make sure to retain existing template tags

    ```
    cp -R ./layout ~/blog/.layout